How to choose between PG vs VG e-liquid?

-First, let’s talk about PG-based e-liquid, because it’s the most popular of the two.
+First, let’s talk about PG-based e-liquid, because it’s the more popular of the two.

-Does not affect flavor: Propylene glycol is a tasteless odorless substance, so it doesn’t alter the flavor of the e-liquid in any way.
+Propylene glycol is a tasteless and odorless substance, so it doesn’t alter the flavor of the e-liquid in any way.

 Have you seen images of vapers with large billowing stacks of vapor?
 They're using a VG base for that effect.

-Thicker: Vegetable glycerin is a considerably thicker solution, compared to propylene glycol.
+Vegetable glycerin is a considerably thicker solution compared to propylene glycol.
 It has a slower absorption rate for wicks and cartomizers.

-More gunk: Because of it's thick consistency, VG tends to gunk up and clog vaporizers, requiring more cleaning.
+Because of its thick consistency, VG tends to gunk up and clog vaporizers, requiring more cleaning.

-Allergy Risk: While PG is know to give users a dry mouth, some vapers have complained about phlegm building up in their throat after using vegetable glycerin-based juices.
+While PG is known to give users a dry mouth, some vapers have complained about phlegm building up in their throat after using vegetable glycerin-based juices.
 Some vapers switch to VG due to allergies with PG.
 VG tends to be less allergenic.

 VG Flavors available:

-How to choose between PG and VG E-liquid?
+How to choose between VG vs PG E-liquid?

 The vaping community is evenly divided when it comes to e-liquid preference.
 Some enjoy the intense throat hits more than flavor and vapor, others enjoy the sweet, thick plumes of vapor.